Questions on this page

 What is a Unit Profile?
 How do I get one?

-OUA unit profiles are official documents and can assist students in understanding their eligibility regarding credit and recognition of prior learning.
-Unit profiles can be obtained from the 'Relevant courses' section of each unit page on this website.
+OUA Unit Profiles are official documents and can assist students in understanding their eligibility regarding credit and recognition of prior learning.
+You can obtain Unit profiles can be obtained from the 'Relevant courses' section of each unit page on this website.

 What postgraduate courses are on offer?

 Take a look at the postgraduate degrees available to you through OUA.

 Take a look at the undergraduate degrees available to you through OUA.

 Which units should I start with?